ryugibo/UEgiflib/README.md

 - [x] Giflib library integration.
 - [x] First frame of .gif import to Texture.
 [TEST]
+- [x] Import all frame to each texture.
+- [ ] Generate Sprite and SpriteFlipbook.
 - [ ] Import all frame to the one texture.
-- [ ] Generate Sprite and SpriteFlipbook.
+- [ ] Control size of texture atlas.

 ### How to build giflib.